dlibby-/EditContext/explainer.md

 The EditContext API is an abstraction over a shared text input buffer that is a plain text model of the content being edited.
 It also has the notion of selection, expressed as offsets into the buffer (collapsed selection represents an insertion point or caret).
 The EditContext has a notion of layout bounds of the view of the editable region, as well as the selection.
 These values are provided by the web developer so that touch keyboards and IME's can be appropriately positioned.
 Having a shared buffer and selection allows for software keyboards to have context regarding the contents being edited.
 This enables features such as autocorrection suggestions, composition reconversion, and simplified handling of composition candidate selection.

 Because the buffer and selection are stateful, updating the contents of the buffer is a cooperative process between the characters coming from the user and changes to the content that are driven by other events.
-Cooperation takes place through a series of events dispatched on the EditContext to the web application --- these events are requests from the text services framework for updates to the editable text or the web application's view of that text.
+Cooperation takes place through a series of events dispatched on the EditContext to the web application &mdash; these events are requests from the text services framework for updates to the editable text or the web application's view of that text.
 The web application is also responsible for communicating state changes to the text input services, by using methods on the EditContext.

 The text services framework reads the following state:
 * contents